jasonyux/FastKASSIM/README.md

 	>>> FastKassim.compute_similarity_preparsed(doc1_parsed, doc2_parsed)
 	0.7717689799810963
 	```
+	here `parse_document(doc, tokenizer=None, parser=None)` offers the advantage of:
+	- being able to customize what parser and sentence tokenizer you want to use
+	- since parsing long documents may take a long time, this allows you to multithread/save parses for future use

-	the above will be the same as doing:
+	Resultwise, the above will be the same as doing:
 	```python
 	>>> import fcassim.FastKassim as fcassim
 	>>> FastKassim = fcassim.FastKassim(fcassim.FastKassim.LTK)